tytydraco/yessleep/out/I_Found_Out_Why_My_Dad_Never_Talked_About_His_Experience_in_the_Vietnam_War_Part_6.md

 "Yes," he stammers, pushing his glasses up his nose with a shaky hand.
 "In any experiment, you need a baseline.
 A group that receives a placebo, to measure against those that do…”

 “Goddamn it!
 What does that mean?”
-I demanded.
+I demand.

 “It means he's... he's unharmed, physically,” he clarifies.